jamesmcm/jamesmcm.github.io/content/blog/2025-06-27-no-ipv4/index.md

 plan was to run the work VPN and any necessary applications in a network namespace.
-The trick is to set the MASQUERADE rule so that it forwards the traffic to the WireGuard interface (foo above), instead of directly to the actual network interface (enpXsY).
+The trick is to set the MASQUERADE rule so that it forwards the traffic to the WireGuard interface ("foo" or "bar" above), instead of directly to the actual network interface (enpXsY).

 This way the traffic inside the network namespace is oblivious to the